iremkaynar/iremkaynar/README.md

 ## Hi there, I'm İrem👋

-A data scientist based in Türkiye - Mostly working on data science and AI projects.
+A data scientist based in Türkiye - Mostly working on machine learning, deep learning and GenAI projects.
 I love spending time with data.

 I enjoy sharing what i learn.